LibCrowds/libcrowds/docs/administration.md

 ![Admin - Categories](./assets/admin-categories.png?raw=true)

-To link a category to a particular microsite click **Edit**, then on the subsequent page select the key of the **Microsite** under which you want the category (and all associated projects) to appear.
+To link a category to a particular microsite click **Edit**, then on the subsequent page select the key of the **Microsite** within which you want the category (and all associated projects) to appear.

 ![Admin - Edit Categories](./assets/admin-edit-categories.png?raw=true)